bugsnag/bugsnag-notification-plugins/README.md

 your plugin from their Bugsnag dashboard.
 The file must be a valid JSON file and contain the following top-level keys:

+-   **name**

-- **name** - The name of your plugin, eg. "Hipchat"
+    The name of your plugin, eg. "Hipchat"

+-   **description**

-- **description** - A simple description of the action that will be performed, eg. "Post to a Hipchat chatroom"
+    A simple description of the action that will be performed, eg. "Post to a Hipchat chatroom"

+-   **instructions**

-- **instructions** - Any further instructions to present to the user (optional)
+    Any further instructions to present to the user (optional)

+-   **fields**

-- **fields** - An array of fields to present to the user on the Bugsnag.com dashboard.
+    An array of fields to present to the user on the Bugsnag.com dashboard.
     Each field should contain the following keys:

+    -   **name**

-  - **name** - A simple camelcase name for this field, eg. "authToken"
+        A simple camelcase name for this field, eg. "authToken"

+    -   **label**

-  - **label** - The label to display to the user for this field, eg. "Auth Token"
+        The label to display to the user for this field, eg. "Auth Token"

+    -   **description**

-  - **description** - A full description or hint for this field, eg "Your Hipchat auth token from the dashboard on hipchat.com" (optional)
+        A full description or hint for this field, eg "Your Hipchat auth token from the dashboard on hipchat.com" (optional)

+    -   **type**

-  - **type** - The data type of this field, either `string` or `boolean` (optional, defaults to `string`)
+        The data type of this field, either `string` or `boolean` (optional, defaults to `string`)

+    -   **allowedValues**

-  - **allowedValues** - An array of allowed values for this field.
+        An array of allowed values for this field.
 When this is set, this option will be presented in a dropdown list (optional).

+    -   **defaultValue**

-  - **defaultValue** - A default value for this field.
+        A default value for this field.

-Example:
+Example `config.json` file:

     {
       "name": "Hipchat",